 The arrival of the National Disability Insurance Scheme (NDIS) means more jobs for more people so we can deliver more services to people with disability.
 We want to employ more and Aboriginal and Torres Strait Islander people and offer support such as:

-- One day of cultural leave each year in support of NAIDOC Week
+- One day paid leave each year in support of NAIDOC Week celebrations

-- Encouragement to participate in Sorry Week and National Reconciliation Week
+- Encouragement for all staff to participate in Sorry Week and National Reconciliation Week events

 - Forums to give feedback and get involved in implementing our Reconciliation Action Plan